roman-milk/roman-milk.github.io/my-boss-slut.md

  "Certainly," I replied, wondering if an explosion of cosmic proportions was imminent.
 However, she seemed very calm and controlled.

  They were in the nursery.
 Becky was nursing Roy.
 Trudy was feeding Jade pablum since they were starting to wean her.
 Maria was sound asleep in her crib.
 She was still nursing and I wondered if she had been fed already.
 We had passed Colt in the living room where he was engrossed in a children's show on TV.
-Report_Story #2